 - Bug repellent: A beautiful day can easily be ruined by pesky pests.
 Enclosing your porch or patio will keep critters out.

-- Complete protection: While a cover just protects from above, an enclosure protects all sides of a porch, helping to keep it in better condition for longer.
+- Complete protection: While a patio cover just protects from above, a patio enclosure protects all sides of a porch, helping to keep it in better condition for longer.

 How to Enclose a Covered Patio Into a Room